Personally having a gap year was a dream come true. I was even more grateful that one year became two.

 Did I plan to do a year away before having kids?
 Unfortunately I was too busy getting the degree, working and saving for a house that I didn’t have time to think about it.

-So I guess what I am saying is that you can have a gap year at any stage of your life.
+So I guess what I am saying is that you can have a gap year or go on sabbatical at any stage of your life.
 I certainly wasn’t expecting to do it with two young children but that’s when it fell into place for us.